BergQuester/v8tr.github.io/_drafts/2018-08-30-xcode-extension-tutorial.md

     </a>
 </p>

-### Settings up Xcode Project
+### Creating Xcode Project

-The extensions cannot exist on their own and must be wired to a macOS application.
+The extensions cannot exist on their own and must be wired up to a macOS application.

 First off, we create a macOS project in Xcode named *LinesSorter*.